droonga/droonga.org/tutorial/groonga/index.md

 All Droonga nodes for your Droonga cluster are prepared by steps described above.
 Let's continue to the next step.

+## Use the Droonga cluster, via HTTP

-## Start and stop services on each Droonga node
+### Start and stop services on each Droonga node

 You can run Groonga as an HTTP server with the option `-d`, like: